iProov/ios/WaterlooBank/Pods/iProov/README.md

 options.ui.notReadyTintColor = .orange
 options.ui.readyTintColor = .green

-options.ui.messageHidden = false		// Hides the "Authenticate/Enrol as X" message.
-Default false
-options.ui.regularFont = "SomeFont"
-options.ui.boldFont = "SomeFont-Bold"
-options.ui.fonts = ["SomeFont", "SomeFont-Bold"]		// If using custom fonts, specify them here (don't forget to add them to your Info.plist!) options.ui.logoImage = UIImage(named: "foo") options.ui.scanLineDisabled = false		// Disables the vertical sweeping scanline whilst flashing introduced in SDK v7 options.ui.autoStartDisabled = false		// Disable the "auto start" countdown functionality.
-The user will have to tap the screen to start iProoving.
+options.ui.title = "Authenticating to ACME Bank" // Specify a custom title to be shown.
+Defaults to nil which will show an iProov-generated message.
+Set to empty string ("") to hide the message entirely. options.ui.regularFont = "SomeFont" options.ui.boldFont = "SomeFont-Bold" options.ui.fonts = ["SomeFont", "SomeFont-Bold"] // If using custom fonts, specify them here (don't forget to add them to your Info.plist!) options.ui.logoImage = UIImage(named: "foo") options.ui.scanLineDisabled = false // Disables the vertical sweeping scanline whilst flashing introduced in SDK v7 options.ui.autoStartDisabled = false // Disable the "auto start" countdown functionality.
+The user will have to tap the screen to start iProoving. options.ui.presentationDelegate = MyPresentationDelegate() // See the section below entitled "Custom IProovPresentationDelegate".

 /*